Chapter 5. COM Servers

 resulting file is guaranteed through a special naming rule enforced

 by the linker.
-If a section name has a $
+If a section name has a $ character in it,

 the linker goes through some odd but, in this case, useful